filip-herceg/filip-herceg-cv/docs/roadmap/current/2025-09-phase-2-roadmap.md

 	- Preset generator utilities shipped (Comprehensive, Concise, Leadership, Technical) with Admin UI "New from preset" actions.
 	- Telemetry events added: export_config_applied (on create from preset) and export_section_filtered (when filters/limits prune selection).
 - In Progress
-	- Print polish and fidelity (media print tokens exist; tune styles using the new diff harness; thresholds pending).
+	- Print polish and fidelity: print tokens and density/paper options added; visual diff harness landed with baselines; thresholds set to 2%.
 - Upcoming
-	- Threshold tuning for the visual diff harness (initial harness landed; thresholds TBD).
+	- CI stability tuning for visual diffs (adjust per-OS thresholds if needed; keep 2% default where stable).
 	- Chromium context warm pool for consistent warm performance.
 	- Tokenized share link for latest preset export and footer QR.